Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Comparison Theorem

 commutes.
 Then there is a map of filtrations $Y_i \sr{f_i} \lra A_i$ such that $\colim f_i\we f$ under the equivalences $\colim Y_i \we Y$ and $\colim A_i \we A$.
-Furthermore, the lift $f_{\bu}$ of $f$ is unique up to homotopy of filtered modules, in the sense of Definition \ref{defn:homotopy of filtered modules}. \end{thm} \begin{proof} We first prove the existence of such a lift by induction and then show that uniqueness is a special case of existence.
+Furthermore, the lift $f_{\bu}$ of $f$ is unique up to homotopy of filtered modules, in the sense of Definition \ref{defn:homotopy of filtered modules}. \end{thm} It has been pointed out to us that this theorem is reminiscent of Propositions 7.2.1.5 and 7.2.1.8 of Lurie in \cite{LurieHA}.
+The first Proposition is the existence of a map of simplicial objects under comparable hypotheses and the second is the uniqueness up to homotopy.
+These simplicial objects play the role of resolutions.

+\begin{proof} We first prove the existence of such a lift by induction and then show that uniqueness is a special case of existence.
 The base case is handled by the assumption that we have an $f_{-1}$ making the above diagram commute.
 In practice, $Y_{-1}$ and $A_{-1}$ will be a point and so having just a map $f: Y \to A$ is sufficient.
-Suppose we have already constructed $f_{j}: Y_{j} \to A_{j}$ so that the diagram
+Suppose we have already constructed $f_{k}: Y_{k} \to A_{k}$ so that the diagram

-commutes for all $-1\leq j<i$.
+commutes for all $-1\leq k<i$.
 We now wish to construct $f_i: Y_i \to A_i$ such that

 commutes.
 We have the cofiber sequences